gabrielmcg/vp-netlify-test/backup-restore/backup-ucp-dtr.md

 <backup_dest>/my_swarm_backup.vars.tgz
 ```

-**Warning:** **Online versus offline backups:** By default, the playbook performs online backups.
+**Warning: Online versus offline backups:** By default, the playbook performs online backups.
 You can take offline backups by setting the variable `swarm_backup_offline` to `"true"`.
 The playbook will then stop the Docker daemon on the machine used to take the backup \(a manager or UCP node\).
 Before it does so, the playbook will verify that enough managers are running in the cluster to maintain the quorum.
 If this is not the case, the playbook will exit with an error.
 For more information, see the Docker documentation at [https://docs.docker.com/engine/swarm/admin\_guide/\#recover-from-disasterv](https://docs.docker.com/engine/swarm/admin_guide/#recover-from-disasterv)

 ## Backing up the Universal Control Plane (UCP)

-When you backup UCP, you save the data/metadata outlined in [\#backup-ucp-data-meta-table-content](#backup-ucp-data-meta-table-content):
+When you backup UCP, you save the data/metadata outlined in Table 22:

+**Table 22.** UCP data backed up

 |Data|Description|
 |:---|:----------|